European Citizenship & Values

 Conference on the Future of Europe

-The Conference on the Future of Europe (CoFoE) was a year-long EU-wide project in 2021 to seek citizens’ views about Europe’s future challenges and priorities.
-Led by a Joint Presidency of representatives from the European Parliament, the Council of the European Union and the European Commission, the Conference took place virtually on its multilingual digital platform (futureu.europa.eu) and through European Citizens’ Panels and Plenaries.
+The Conference on the Future of Europe (CoFoE) was a one-year EU-wide consultation (2021-2022) to gather citizens’ views on the EU's future challenges and priorities.
+Led by a Joint Presidency of representatives from the European Parliament, the Council of the European Union and the European Commission, the Conference took place virtually on its multilingual digital platform and through European Citizens’ Panels and Plenaries.

 Key Points: